CS3398-Changelings-Aye/GigaBIte/README.md

 * Recipe Saving: Allows a user to save a limited number of recipes to a Favorites Database.

 ## Contributions
 * Nicole Runas: Help menu and friendly user interface, including friendly repsonses and an icon for the Bot.
 These help the Bot appear  welcoming to users and serve to make the Bot feel more like an actual person.
 I also found an ingredient database to be used for the Bot to complete searches against.
 The databse is used whenever a user send an ingredient to the Bot.
 Artifacts corresposnging to these can separately be found in the branch Lo and integreated into the cogs file on the master branch.

 * Dalton Melivlle: Created/Setup Discord server along with the bot, took a database of ingredients and created a script to only show the ingredients and it's typing.
 Worked with Wilson to create a script that would look for the users input and return an ingredient matching their input.
-Implemented a small database of recipes with their ingredients, was able to use what wilson and I created to search through the recipe database.
+Implemented a small database of recipes with their ingredients, was able to use what Wilson and I created to search through the recipe database.
 Created the Search function which allows a user to search for specific things on the web.

 * Sebastian Santana: Researching how to implement a .io database so that the discord bot can either use beautiful soup or some other method to find recipes with that database.
 Also created and helped edit and organize some of the basic discord code as well as researching and learning the varios discord API methods.
 Lastly coded a basic user calling function for the discord bot to attempt and familiarize myself with the API more.